mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 #### Secrets (DM Only)
 1. **The Smuggling Empire:** Beyond legal trade, Aldris runs a massive smuggling operation - restricted goods, weapons, information, people.
 He uses legitimate merchant ships as cover.
 The operation generates as much profit as his legal business.

-2. **The Father's Murder:** Aldris did poison his father.
-Used a slow-acting poison over months, made it look like natural decline.
-Only one person knows - an alchemist he now keeps on retainer (and blackmails) to ensure silence.
+2. **The Mother's Murder:** Aldris suspects his mother was poisoned by rivals when he was twelve—but he's recently discovered evidence it may have been his own father who arranged it.
+She threatened to expose his illegal operations to authorities.
+Aldris is torn between rage and admiration at his father's ruthlessness.

 3. **The Syndicate Alliance:** Aldris is a silent partner in The Syndicate's operations in Goldreach.
 He provides shipping, they handle enforcement and dirty work.
 Master Crimson meets with him monthly.
 If exposed, both would claim ignorance.